Japanese Bitcoin Candlesticks Patterns Analysis

 To view this toolbar on MT4 navigate to the 'View' Next to file on the top-left corner of MetaTrader 4 Software, Click 'View', Then Click 'Tool Bars', Then tick the 'Charts' Button.
 Above toolbar will appear.

-Once the toolbar appears, you can select your preferred chart type.
-For bar charts, click on the "Bar" tool button.
-To view in line format, click on the "Line" tool button.
-For Japanese candlesticks format, click on the "Candlesticks" tool button as demonstrated above.
+Once the visual toolbar appears, you are free to select your desired chart representation.
+For a bar chart view, activate the "Bar" tool button.
+To switch to a continuous line format, click the "Line" tool button.
+For the Japanese candlestick display, select the "Candlesticks" tool button, as demonstrated above.

 - How to Analyze 38.2% Fib Pullback Level on BTC USD Charts